NVIDIA/FastPhotoStyle/USAGE.md

 Below is a 3-label transferring example (images and labels are from the [DPST](https://github.com/luanfujun/deep-photo-styletransfer) work by Luan et al.):

 ![](transfer_with_label.png)

+### Docker image

+We also provide a docker image for testing the code.

+  1. Build the docker image `docker build -t your-docker-image:v1.0 .`
+  2. Run an interactive session `docker run -v YOUR_PATH:YOUR_PATH --runtime=nvidia -i -t your-docker-image:v1.0 /bin/bash`
+  3. `cd YOUR_PATH`
+  4. `./demo.sh`

 ## Acknowledgement